volodymyrhudyma/blog/content/blog/2020-05-02-call-apply-and-bind-in-javascript.md

 The second argument, our `numbers` array gets converted to arguments add will be accepted as a valid parameter for `Math.max` function.

-## Borrowing join and filter from Array
+## Borrowing Join And Filter From Array

 ```javascript
 Array.prototype.join.call("abc", ","); // "a,b,c"